twnzl/nanium/README.md

 }
 ```

-Now, you can start streaming and do some work as soon as any item of the overall result array arrives, use next function
+Now, you can start streaming by subscribing to the observable of the *stream* function.
-of the subscription:
+Within the *next* function, you can do some work, whenever an item of the overall result array arrives.

 ```ts
 const result: TestDto[] = [];